 Students will be allowed an additional 45 calculated credits of developmental coursework.
-Developmental coursework is defined as Writing 60 through Writing 95, Math 10 through 95, CIS 10 and CIS 70.
+Developmental coursework is defined as WR 60 through WR 95, MTH 10 through MTH 95, CIS 10 and CIS 70.
+However, developmental credits at or above the level required for the certificate or degree the student is currently seeking will not be excluded from attempted credits.